Pediatric Orthopedic Surgeons treating osteochondroma

 How do doctors treat osteochondromas in children, and what can parents do to support their child's well-being?

-• Observation: In many cases, osteochondromas do not require treatment and doctors monitor them over time, especially if they do not cause pain or functional impairment.
+• Observation: In many cases, osteochondromas do not require treatment, and doctors monitor them over time, especially if they do not cause pain or functional impairment.

-• Surgical removal: When the osteochondroma causes pain, limits joint movement or can damage surrounding structures, doctors may recommend surgery.
-Pediatric Orthopedic surgeons conduct the surgery with excellent results
+• Surgical removal: When the osteochondroma causes pain, limits joint movement, or can damage surrounding structures, doctors may recommend surgery.
+Pediatric orthopedic surgeons conduct the surgery with excellent results.

-• Pain management: Over the counter pain relievers or anti-inflammatory medications, as advised by a healthcare provider will control pain.
 Parents can support their child’s well-being by ensuring regular follow-up appointments with healthcare providers to monitor the osteochondroma’s growth and any related symptoms.
 Additionally, parents should educate their children about the condition and any necessary precautions to prevent injuries or discomfort.
-Osteochondromas typically do not interfere with a child’s overall health and development, and with appropriate management, most children can lead active and fulfilling lives.
+Osteochondromas typically do not interfere with a child’s overall health and development.
+With appropriate management, most children can lead active and fulfilling lives.
+Regular check-ups and open communication with healthcare providers ensure that any changes in the condition are promptly addressed, providing peace of mind and effective care.

 The doctors and surgeons at the Medical City Children’s Orthopedics and Spine Specialists treat children with osteochondromas, which are the most common type of non-cancerous (benign) bone tumors